 Psychological intervention is distributed across all service units and a wide variety of treatment settings.
 A typical weekly caseload might include four to eight hours a week of work with a child and his/her family on the interns’ rotation, six to eight hours of outpatient therapy with children, adolescents or families, an outpatient diagnostic evaluation; and one or two hours of group therapy.
 The form and focus of treatment (child, family, parent, or some combination) is determined by the intern and their supervisor after consideration of diagnostic input, the scientific literature, conference recommendations, and patient/family needs and resources.

-A typical week for the 2023-2024 cohort is projected to 45 to 55 hours per week.
+A typical week is projected to 45 to 55 hours per week.
 An intern’s hours during a typical week are likely to be spent in the following way:

 Clinical Service (16-20 hours)

 6-8 direct clinical hours in Outpatient Services (Intake, Diagnostics, and Treatment

 5-6 direct clinical hours during choice rotations, 10-12 direct clinical hours during acute care rotations (the Partial Hospitalization Program or Consult Service)

 4-6 direct clinical hours on the Testing Service (completed during choice rotation blocks)

 1-2 direct clinical hours group therapy (completed during choice rotation blocks)